Spring Mountain, Queensland: History

+As of March 2024 the development of Spring Mountain, known as Springfield Rise, consists of eight neighbourhoods; The Boulevard, Creekwood, The Crossing, Forest Ridge, The Highlands, Park Lane, Sunset Ridge, and Valley View.

 Spring Mountain State School opened in 2019, with 55 pupils were enrolled on the first day of the first term.
 It was built with a maximum capacity of 760 students.